salesforce/eslint-plugin-lwc/docs/rules/valid-wire.md

 # Validate `wire` decorator usage (valid-wire)

-The following restriction applies to `wire` decorator:
+The following restrictions apply to the `@wire` decorator:

--   The `wire` decorator can only be applied to class fields and class methods.
+-   Apply the `wire` decorator to class fields and class methods only.
--   The first argument of `wire` must be an identifier.
+-   The first argument of `@wire` must be an identifier.
--   The second argument of `wire` is optional.
-If it is present, it must be an object literal.
+-   The second argument of `@wire` is optional.
+If it's present, it must be an object literal.

 ## Rule details